MaxWesley/react-quick-comp/README.md

 Contributions are welcome!
 If you wish to collaborate with the project, follow the steps below:

-1. Fork the `react-max-framework` repository on GitHub.
+1. Fork the `react-quick-comp` repository on GitHub.
 2. Create a new branch with your modifications: `git checkout -b my-contribution`.
 3. Make the desired changes and commit: `git commit -m "My contribution"`.
 4. Send your changes to the remote repository: `git push origin my-contribution`.